Urology-Textbook.com

 Urologic Indications for a Subcostal Incision

-- Patient positioning: supine position with slight hyperextension of the lumbar spine
+The patient is in a supine position with slight hyperextension of the lumbar spine.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z